-September is National Preparedness Month.
-In the confusion and chaos surrounding sudden disasters like severe storms, wildfires or terrorist acts, there is little that is more nerve-wracking than separation from family and friends.
-Whether you are apart when the disaster strikes or suddenly separated during the event, the stress and uncertainty can be short-lived if you have a strong preparedness plan in place.
+September is National Preparedness Month for sudden disasters like severe storms, wildfires or terrorist acts.
+In the confusion and chaos surrounding these disasters the most nerve-wracking event can be separation from family and friends.
+Whether you are apart when disaster strikes or suddenly separated the uncertainty can be short-lived if you have a strong plan in place.
 Preparation and peace-of-mind go hand in hand.
 We’ve gathered some useful apps to download so you have them at your fingertips when an emergency situation arises:

 The official American Red Cross First Aid app puts expert advice for everyday emergencies in your hand.
-Offering videos, interactive quizzes and simple step-by-step advice, it’s never been easier to know First Aid.
+The app offers videos, interactive quizzes and simple step-by-step advice.
+It’s never been easier to know First Aid.

 This all-inclusive app lets you monitor more than 35 different severe weather and emergency alerts, to help keep you and your loved ones safe.

 Get your family and home ready for a tornado with the official Tornado App from the American Red Cross.
 The Tornado App puts everything you need to know prepare for a tornado – and all that comes with it – in the palm of your hand.

 Be ready for severe weather with Hurricane by American Red Cross – A hurricane tracker app available for iPhone and Android.
 Monitor conditions in your area or throughout the storm track, prepare your family and home, find help and let others know you are safe even if the power is out.
 This is a must have for anyone who lives in an area where a hurricane may strike or has loved ones who do.